 Located in Devon, Exeter is one of the UK’s favoured place to study.
 The city boasts a population of roughly 124,328 according to the most recent figures.
-Exeter is thirty seven miles northeast of Plymouth and seventy miles south-west of Bristol.
+Exeter is 37 miles northeast of Plymouth and 70 miles south-west of Bristol.

 Now Exeter’s history is rich and diverse and is easily accessible to any member of the public in theoretical and tangible forms.
 You can visit the Royal Albert Memorial Museum, which is one of the most popular tourist attractions in the city.
 Also for those that are interested in the history of films we have the Bill Douglas Cinema Museum, which is free for the public to see and comes very highly recommended.